amitp-ai/Text_Summarization/MLOps/README.md

 ## Transfer Data and SavedModels to/from S3 Bucket
+Using an S3 bucket as a backup for the data and models stored on WandB server.

 First configure the AWS S3 bucket access by running `aws configure` and enter the `key id` and `access key` for accessing the bucket.
 Thereafter, use the `s3Bucket.sh` script as follows:
 1. Before training the model and running inference, download the latest data and saved models from AWS S3 using:             `./s3Bucket.sh download`
 2. Once the model is trained, the data and saved models can be uploaded to an AWS S3 bucket using: